Tonikiller10000/8BitProcessor/README.md

 - [CLK Pulse Generator](https://github.com/Tonikiller10000/8BitProcessor/tree/main/ClkPulseGenerator)

 > [!TIP]
-> By clicking on a modules link, you can read it\`s speciffic documentation.
+> By clicking on a module link, you can read it\`s speciffic documentation.

 <table>
   <tr>